 Where It All Goes Down

-Much of Nurse Ratched’s power is centered in the setting of the ward and keeping out the Outside world.
+Much of Nurse Ratched’s power is focused on keeping out the Outside world.
 When McMurphy shows up, one of the tools he utilizes to undermine her is to change up the setting of the book.
 He’s a breath of fresh air for the patients and essentially a taste of the Outside and freedom.
 Since Nurse Ratched tries so hard to keep the Outside out of her ward, McMurphy is a huge threat.
 One way or another, McMurphy tends to instigate changes of scenery.
 He manages to get a new day room for the Acutes in an old tub room, away from Nurse Ratched’s music and watchful eye.
 He also gets the Acutes and Chief out on a fieldtrip to go fishing.
-He even takes Nurse Ratched’s own setting – the ward – and completely transforms it into a party zone.
-These changes of setting help the patients of the ward escape some of Nurse Ratched’s domination and fear she has instilled in them.
+He even takes Nurse Ratched’s own setting—the ward—and completely transforms it into a party zone.
+These changes of setting help the patients of the ward escape some of Nurse Ratched’s domination and the fear she has instilled in them.
 In the end, because of McMurphy, Chief is able to instigate a change of scenery for himself, and he escapes the ward completely.